LeonardBengtsson/parsing-library/README.md

 # parsable

+An easy-to-use declarative parsing library written in Rust.
+Easy-to-use in that usage optimally consists only of derived trait implementations, and declarative in that the parsing behavior is declared and implied by the type system.
+This means that the format declaration also defines the output type.

 ## Usage

 This crate exposes the `Parsable` trait.
-Implement it for a type, and create an instance of the type by parsing it from an input slice like so:
+Simply derive it using `#[derive(Parsable)]`, or implement it manually like so:

 ```rust
 use parsable::*;